 What is the unit of currency in Belize?
 The Belize Dollar.
 One U.S. dollar equals two Belize dollars.
 For several decades now the BZ Dollar has been tied to the U.S. dollar at an official rate of two BZ Dollars to one US dollar.
-But increased borrowing by government has led to growing pressure on this official exchange peg.

 A lively parallel market usually gives BZ$2.05 for U.S.1.00 Dollar.
 US dollars are gladly accepted throughout the country.
 Visitors with US dollars do not need to worry about changing their money into local BZ dollars – it doesn’t make much sense.
 BZ Dollars are generally worthless outside Belize and the few places that might change them, for example at foreign exchange abroad will offer little for it.
 BZ dollars are readily accepted in the towns immediately across the borders at Melchor de Mencos in Guatemala and at border with Chetumal in Mexico.
 Strangely, the BZ Dollar is not accepted at the Corozal Free Zone inside Belize at the Northern Border.
 Only Mexican Pesos and the U.S. dollar are negotiable there.
+This a deliberate attempt by government to capture as much foreign exchange as possible.

 Alert For Travelers to Belize – Declare Funds on Entry